chr1sbest/blog.chrisbest/public/articles/coding/two-years-of-vim.md

 ```
 nnoremap ; :
 ```
-It's a huge hassle to have to press shift when executing colon command and the semicolon isn't used for anything anyways.
-Probably isn't anywhere near 60 miles worth of movement saved, but this is definitely my second most useful mapping.
+It's a huge hassle to have to press shift when executing colon commands and <s>the semicolon isn't used for anything anyways</s> I haven't needed the ; due to my lack of experience with the f and t commands (thanks [TheSploogeMcDuck](http://www.reddit.com/user/TheSploogeMcDuck)!)
+It isn't anywhere near 60 miles worth of movement saved, but it's saved me a lot of frustration when trying to execute colon commands.

 **Move cursor by line naturally with k and j in navigation mode.**
 ```